 By you being on the United States tax, if you are not aware or careful, your rental income can be considered as Fixed, Determinable, Annual, Periodic income (FDAP) or Foreign Account Tax Compliance Act (FATCA), which means that 30% of your rental income is automatically withheld as tax.

-By engaging someone who knows the local tax system, he/she will work with you to ensure that you can get the most reasonable tax rates.
+Engaging someone who knows the local tax system will work with you to ensure that you can get the most reasonable tax rates.

 It is important to note that the returns on your sale of the U.S. property may be subjected to tax at the same rate as a local U.S. citizen.

-Under FIRPTA, you may be required to withhold up to 10% of the purchase price and submit this to the United States Inland Revenue Service, and this can lead to overtaxing.
+Under FIRPTA, you may be required to withhold up to 10% of the purchase price and submit this to the United States Inland Revenue Service, which can lead to overtaxing.